open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 * the number of items in a queue

-`UpDownCounter` is intended for scenarios where the absolute values are not pre-calculated, or fetching the "current value" requires extra efforts.
+`UpDownCounter` is intended for scenarios where the absolute values are not pre-calculated, or fetching the "current value" requires extra effort.
 If the pre-calculated value is already available or fetching the snapshot of the "current value" is straightforward, use [Asynchronous UpDownCounter](#asynchronous-updowncounter) instead.

-Taking the **the size of a collection** as an example, almost all the language runtime would provide APIs to retrieve the size of a collection, whether the size is internally maintained, or calculated on the fly.
+Taking the **the size of a collection** as an example, almost all the language runtimes would provide APIs for retrieving the size of a collection, whether the size is internally maintained or calculated on the fly.
 If the intention is to report the size that can be retrieved from these APIs, use [Asynchronous UpDownCounter](#asynchronous-updowncounter).